Academic Catalogs

 Course Objectives

 • 1.
-Demonstrate correct use of Basic Movement Principles and proper body alignment that are necessary to teach a Pilates apparatus class to a mixed level group of students.
+Identify the correct use of Basic Movement Principles and proper body alignment that are necessary to teach a Pilates apparatus class to a mixed level group of students.

 • 3.
-Demonstrate an understanding of the principles of Pilates by effectively designing an exercise program that warms up the body and achieves strength, flexibility, coordination and endurance.
+Understand the principles of Pilates by effectively designing an exercise program that warms up the body and achieves strength, flexibility, coordination and endurance.

 • 4.
 Design and implement class lesson plans that demonstrate an awareness of progression and class level.

 • 5.
-Demonstrate, in a hands-on teaching setting, the ability to evaluate and modify a clients skills, experience, and mastery of material presented on various apparatus.
+Display the ability to evaluate and modify a client?s skills, experience, and mastery of material presented on various apparatus.

 • 6.
-Identify safety precautions and demonstrate modifications and advancements for clients on various apparatus.
+Identify safety precautions and modifications or advancements for clients on various apparatus.

 • 7.
-Apply effective communication required in teaching on various apparatus: clear demonstration, verbally cueing with an understanding of the benefits of the exercise, taking safety precautions with proper attention to springs and attachments.
+Understand effective communication required in teaching on various apparatus with clear verbal cueing with an understanding of the benefits of the exercise and taking safety precautions with proper attention to springs and attachments.

 • 8.
-Demonstrate comprehension of professionalism, including all proper business conduct, taking proper and accurate client notes, and best practices for emergencies.
+Indicate comprehension of professionalism, including all proper business conduct, taking proper and accurate client notes, and best practices for emergencies.

 Lecture Content